typescene/typescene.github.io/docs/introduction/overview.md

 #### Using services

-Properties that are decorated with `@service` are automatically assigned to the last service component that has been registered with a particular service name.
-As soon as another service is registered with that name, the service property will change immediately to reference the new service instead.
+Properties that are decorated with the `@service` _decorator_ are automatically assigned to the last service component that has been registered with a particular service name.
+As soon as another service is registered with that name, the service property will change to reference the new service instead.

 ```typescript
 class MyComponent extends Component {